SAP/terraform-provider-btp/docs/data-sources/globalaccount_with_hierarchy.md

 subcategory: ""
 description:   Gets details about a global account's hierarchy structure
   Tip:
-  You must be assigned to the global account admin or viewer role.
+  You must be assigned to the admin or viewer role of the global account.
   Further documentation:
   https://help.sap.com/docs/btp/sap-business-technology-platform/account-model
 ---